evidence-dev/evidence-vscode/README.md

 | `build` | Build | Build Evidence app for deployment to production. |
 | `buildStrict` | Build Strict | Build Evidence app for deployment to production in a strict mode. |

+## Limitations

+Our first version of Evidence VS Code extension with new interactive commands has the following limitations:

+- New commands only work in workspaces that have `/pages` and other Evidance BI application files at the root of the open project ([#25](https://github.com/evidence-dev/evidence-vscode/issues/25#issuecomment-1567647672))
+- Open Evidence markdown documents do not display [Outline](https://code.visualstudio.com/docs/getstarted/userinterface#_outline-view) ([#33](https://github.com/evidence-dev/evidence-vscode/issues/33))
+- Preview and Start/Stop Dev Server commands only work with the deafult app dev server port `3000` ([#31](https://github.com/evidence-dev/evidence-vscode/issues/31))
+- Preivew of the open Evidence markdown document for the [templated pages](https://docs.evidence.dev/core-concepts/templated-pages/) doesn't properly rewrite template page Urls  ([#30](https://github.com/evidence-dev/evidence-vscode/issues/30))

+We plan to address these shortcomings in the upcoming releases.

 ## Dev Build

 To build the latest version of Evidence VS Code extension from source: